 Performance Management, Advancement, and Retention

-One in four adults in the United States has a disability.
+In the United States, one adult in four has a disability.
 For the vast majority of them, it’s an invisible disability like ADHD or chronic health issue like diabetes.
 So, they have to decide whether to tell people at work.
 Most people, however, don’t disclose that they have a disability.
 In fact, some don’t realize that they have a condition that falls within the ADA’s very broad definition of disability.
 This means you are likely already employing people with disabilities and you don’t know it.

 Another way that employees make it known they have a disability is self-identification.
 This refers to checking the box in response to an employer’s formal invitation to identify yourself as a person with a disability in order to collect data.
 It’s voluntary, confidential, and often anonymous.